 How we cite our quotes: Citations follow this format: (Act.Scene.Line).
 Line numbers correspond to the 2008 Norton edition of the play.

 Holy Saint Francis, what a change is here!

-OK, Friar Laurence has good reason to be skeptical of Romeo's newfound "love."
-But, if he's so skeptical of the relationship, why the heck does he agree to secretly marry the young couple?
-For that answer, we'll have to turn to Friar Laurence, who has this to say a few lines later:
+Okay, Friar Laurence has good reason to be skeptical of Romeo's newfound "love."
+But, if he's so skeptical of the relationship, why does he agree to secretly marry the young couple?
+Well, he tells us: "For this alliance may so happy prove/ To turn your households' rancour to pure love" (2.3.87-88).

 After Romeo and Juliet are found dead, Montague offers to erect a "statue" of "pure gold" in Juliet's honor and Capulet promise to do the same for his dead son-in-law, Romeo.
 Although the young lovers' deaths unite the warring families and put an end to the feud (just as the Chorus promised back in the first Prologue), the efforts of the Capulets and the Montagues are a day late and a dollar short.

 With love's light wings did I o'erperch these walls,

 And what love can do that dares love attempt.